Dr. Eiki Isomura

 Bachelor of Music, University of Michigan

-He recently completed his DMA in orchestral conducting from the University of Michigan where he served as conductor of the Campus Symphony and Philharmonia Orchestras.
-In 2011 he conducted the National Arts Centre Orchestra in Ottawa as a member of its conductors program led by Kenneth Kiesler and Pinchas Zuckerman.
-In the same season Eiki made his European conducting debut at the CCM Spoleto Festival in Italy.
+In 2012 he completed a Doctor of Musical Arts degree in Orchestral Conducting from the University of Michigan where he was named graduate conducting fellow and conductor of the Campus Symphony and Philharmonia Orchestras.
+He has conducted the National Arts Centre Orchestra in Ottawa as a member of its conductors program led by his mentor Kenneth Kiesler.
+Isomura made his European conducting debut at the CCM Spoleto Festival in Italy.
 He has led performances with the University of Michigan Symphony and Philharmonia Orchestras, Kalamazoo Philharmonia, Arizona Symphony, and the ensembles of numerous conducting workshops in the US.